LANL-Seismoacoustics/pisces/docs/source/tutorial.queries.md

 #### Tables must have a primary key

-SQLAlchemy’s ORM needs a primary key for the `session` to keep track of rows, so we specify the primary key in a dictionary and the `primary_keys=` keyword.
+SQLAlchemy’s ORM needs a primary key for the `session` to keep track of rows.
+If a database table is actually just a view of other tables, or a primary key was never specified, we can specify the primary key in a dictionary and the `primary_keys=` keyword.
-This may happen if you're loading a table that's actually a view of other tables.

     try:
         Sitechan, = ps.get_tables(session.bind, ['user.sitechan'])